Support

 Locate your unique installation snippet in the dashboard under Get Started › Step 1 › Copy Code Snippet.

-From the Framer editor, click the gear icon (project setting) in the top right to jump directly to settings.
+B. Or, from the editor, click the gear icon (project setting) in the top right to jump directly to settings.

 Verify the Snippet Is Installed